nodejs/node/doc/api/quic.md

 * `callback` {Function} A callback function that must be called in order for the TLS handshake to continue.

+The `'clientHello'` event will not be emitted more than once.

 #### Event: `'OCSPRequest'`
 <!-- YAML
 added: REPLACEME